I’ve done my best, it’s your turn to rate me – Akufo-Addo to Ghanaians

 President Akufo-Addo said he was satisfied with the registration process and the adherence to COVID-19 safety protocols.

-“I am very impressed with the arrangement by the EC for people to register in safety with all that is going on in the country and at the same time increase in number.
-I want to encourage everybody, we still have three days to go, everybody who hasn’t register to try and register so that when the d-day comes, you can also participate in choosing the government of your choice."

-"What will be sad, is to sit in the house and then have people take the decision for you.
+“I am very impressed with the arrangement by the Electoral Commission for people to register in safety with all that is going on in the country and at the same time increase in number.
+I want to encourage everybody, we still have three days to go, everybody who hasn’t registered to try and register so that when the d-day comes, you can also participate in choosing the government of your choice.
+What will be sad, is to sit in the house and then have people take the decision for you.
 It is better that everybody who has not yet registered comes out and register.
-It is a simple process it is not complicated."
+It is a simple process, it is not complicated“.

 The President also visited some registration centres.